 Remember, credit inquiries hurt your score.
 If you want to truly get your score out of the red, you need to be fully committed to healing it.
 Lastly, if at all possible, you want to pay off what debts you can.

-The best strategy to paying off multiple credit cards is to devote all of your energy to paying off the smallest one first and then working your way to the largest.
+One of the best strategies to paying off multiple credit cards is to devote all of your energy to paying off the smallest one first and then working your way to the largest.
 The reason is more psychological than it is anything else.
 Once you’ve seen that it can be done, you’re going to want to keep doing it.

 How can you get negative items removed from your credit report?

-First off, go through your credit reports and make sure that every negative mark is correct (because oftentimes they’re not).
-Once you do and you know everything is factually accurate or you have a lot of errors, then the best thing to do is to go through a credit repair company.
+First off, check your credit reports and make sure that every negative mark is correct (because oftentimes they’re not).
+Once you do, and you know everything is factually accurate or you have many errors, then the best thing to do is to go through a credit repair company.

 There are many sites on the internet that would have you believe that such things are scams; however, they are absolutely not.
 Still, some are better than others and it’s best to go with one that has a long history of success.
 Three companies that we’ve rated and highly recommend are:

-Each of the companies mentioned above is very affordable when you factor in the long-term effects and costs of having a low credit score.
-If you have don’t have seven to ten years to wait for your score to rise naturally, definitely consider giving them a try.
+Each of the companies mentioned above is very affordable when you factor in the long-term effects and costs of having a poor credit score.
+If don’t have seven to ten years to wait for your credit score to rise naturally, consider giving them a try.